mayan-edms/Mayan-EDMS/docs/chapters/settings.rst

 to be valid.
 You can revert manually by copy the file or by using the ``revertsettings`` management command from the command line.

 Via Python settings files
 =========================

 Another way to configure Mayan EDMS is via Python-style, settings files.
 If Mayan EDMS was installed using the Python package a ``mayan_settings`` folder will created for this purpose.
-If you installed Mayan EDMS according to the :ref:`deploying` instructions provided in this documentation your ``mayan_settings`` folder should be located in the directory:
+If you installed Mayan EDMS according to the :doc:`../chapters/deploying` instructions provided in this documentation your ``mayan_settings`` folder should be located in the directory:
 ``/usr/share/mayan-edms/mayan/media/mayan_settings``.

 If Mayan EDMS was installed using Docker, the ``mayan_settings`` folder will be found inside the install Docker volume.
-If you installed Mayan EDMS according to the :ref:`docker` instructions provided in this documentation your ``mayan_settings`` folder should be located in the directory:
+If you installed Mayan EDMS according to the :doc:`../chapters/docker` instructions provided in this documentation your ``mayan_settings`` folder should be located in the directory:
 ``/docker-volumes/mayan/mayan_settings``.

 Create a file with any valid name and a ``.py`` extension in the